Al Jazeera Arabic

+Noted for its journalistic professionalism, especially when contrasted with other Arab news organizations, Al Jazeera gained popularity in the Arab world as an alternative to the previous landscape of largely local state-owned broadcasters, with its early coverage being openly critical of autocratic leaders in the region, as well as hosting a wide range of viewpoints, gaining credibility through its extensive frontline coverage of the Second Intifada and the Iraq War.
+Al Jazeera Arabic is editorially independent from Al Jazeera English.

+By the early 2000s, Al Jazeera had become the primary source of news for a majority of Arab viewers.
+The channel’s reach and credibility also gave Qatar a powerful diplomatic tool and an outsized influence in regional affairs.

 History

-Launch
+Launch and initial coverage (1996–1999)

 Al Jazeera Satellite Channel, now known as AJA, was launched on 1 November 1996 following the closure of the BBC's Arabic language television station, a joint venture with Orbit Communications Company.
 The BBC channel closed after a year and a half when the Saudi government attempted to censor information, including a graphic report on executions and prominent dissident views.

 The Emir of Qatar, Sheikh Hamad bin Khalifa, provided a loan of QAR 500 million (US$137 million) to sustain Al Jazeera through its first five years, as Hugh Miles detailed in his book Al Jazeera: The Inside Story of the Arab News Channel That Is Challenging the West.
 Shares were held by private investors as well as the Qatar government.

 Al Jazeera's first day on the air was 1 November 1996.
 It offered 6 hours of programming per day; this increased to 12 hours of programming by the end of 1997.
 It was broadcast to the immediate neighborhood as a terrestrial signal, and on cable.
 Al Jazeera is also available through satellites (which was also free to users in the Arab world), although Qatar, and many other Arab countries barred private individuals from having satellite dishes until 2001.

 At the time of the Al Jazeera Media Network launch, Arabsat was the only satellite broadcasting to the Middle East, and for the first year could only offer Al Jazeera a weak C-band transponder that needed a large satellite dish for reception.
 A more powerful Ku-band transponder became available as a peace-offering after its user, Canal France International, accidentally beamed 30 minutes of pornography into ultraconservative Saudi Arabia.